johannehouweling/ToxTempAssistant/README.md

 - Add keywords in export files, ontologies?
 - take care of deleting generated files after download by user
 - likelihood score responses
+- write disclaimer
+- if all accepted, clicking on next accepted should tell you that you are done.
 ### Performance optimization
 -  History: Make sure we Cache the Answers on first shipment of the Answer.html, so that if we store answers we don't have to hit the database again.
 -  Handle concurrency / prevent multiple users from checking/editing the same item (only need if we allow colaboration)
+### Infrastructure
+- VHP4Safety GPT endpoint.
+Set limit to number of draft generations.
+- Where will this app be hosted?
+- Dockerize in VScode container?
+- What are we storing?
 ## License

 ## Maintainer